Interventions include health education or counselling, skills-building and contraception education

 Interventions for preventing unintended pregnancy include any activity (health education or counselling only, health education plus skills-building, health education plus contraception education, contraception education and distribution, faith-based group or individual counselling) designed to increase adolescents’ knowledge and attitudes relating to risk of unintended pregnancies; promote delay in initiation of sexual intercourse; encourage consistent use of birth control methods and reduce unintended pregnancies.

-This review included forty one randomized controlled trials comparing the aforementioned interventions to various control groups (mostly usual standard sex education offered by schools).
-The search for trials was not limited by country, though most of the included trials were conducted in developed countries, it mainly represented the lower socio-economic groups and a few in less developed countries.
-Interventions were administered in schools, community centres, health care facilities and homes.
+This review included 53 randomised controlled trials comparing these interventions to various control groups (mostly usual standard sex education offered by schools).
+The search for trials was not limited by country, though most of the included trials were conducted in high-income countries, with just four trials in middle- and low-income countries, mainly representing the lower socio-economic groups.
+Interventions were administered in schools, community centres, healthcare facilities and homes.
 Meta-analysis was performed for studies where it was possible to extract data.

-All interventions including education, contraception education and promotion, and combinations of education and contraception promotion, reduced (at a slightly significant level) unintended pregnancy over the medium term and long term follow up period.
+Only interventions involving a combination of education and contraception promotion (multiple interventions) was seen to significantly reduce unintended pregnancy over the medium-term and long-term follow-up period.
 Results for behavioural (secondary) outcomes were inconsistent across trials.

-Limitations of this review include reliance on program participants to report their behaviours accurately and methodological weaknesses in the trials.
+Limitations of this review include reliance on programme participants to report their behaviours accurately and methodological weaknesses in the trials.